PaulieB14/Monad-USDC-Transfers-Subgraph/README.md

-# Enhanced USDC Subgraph for Monad Testnet
+# USDC Subgraph for Monad Testnet

 This subgraph indexes and tracks USDC token data on the Monad testnet, providing comprehensive data about transfers, approvals, balances, and statistics.